Shopify Review 2023

 Shopify Themes

-Shopify offers beautiful web design possibilities.
+There are some nice Shopify templates and themes to choose from.
 You’ll find more than 100 themes available, and all are mobile responsive.
-Of those, eight are free options created and supported by Shopify, while the rest are priced between $140-$180 and are supported by their respective third-party developers.
+Of those, eight are free options created and supported by Shopify, while the rest cost $140-$180 and are supported by their respective third-party developers.

-In terms of both form and function, Shopify themes are among the best I’ve seen.
-They’re professional, elegant, and easy for your customers to navigate.
+Shopify themes are professional, elegant, and easy for your customers to navigate.
 And you won’t need to do any coding to use them.
 On the other hand, if coding is your thing, there’s a code editor you can use.
 Along with HTML and CSS knowledge, you’ll need to brush up on Shopify’s proprietary templating language called Liquid.

 Types Of Payment Accepted With Shopify

-Of course, Shopify also offers its own payment gateway, Shopify Payments (learn how to set up payments in your store).
-This Stripe-powered payment processor is currently available to merchants in the US and 17 other countries.
+Shopify also offers its own payment gateway (learn how to set up Shopify Payments for your store).
+This Stripe-powered payment processor is currently available to merchants in the US and 22 other countries.
 Be sure to check your specific country for feature availability.
 In general, using Shopify Payments delivers these benefits:

 - No Extra Shopify Transaction Fees: The 0.5-2.0% additional fee charged by Shopify is eliminated.
-You still need to pay regular credit card fees, though!
+You still need to pay regular credit card fees.

 - Reduced Credit Card Fees: Typically, Stripe and other similar payment facilitators charge 2.9% + $0.30 for online transactions.
 With Shopify Payments, those rates get reduced as you move up the subscription ladder.
 In-person processing rates also decrease as you move up in plan level.